splunk/public-o11y-docs/admin/apm-billing-usage/view-apm-billing-reports.rst

    :description: View detailed APM billing information and download usage reports with metrics for your subscription plan.

-.. note:: This topic describes general aspects of your usage and consumption.
-For more detailed billing-related queries, contact your Splunk Account Team.
+.. note:: The following information describes aspects of your usage and consumption.For more detailed billing-related queries, contact your Splunk Account Team.

 Get detailed APM usage reports for recent usage periods to analyze billed usage values and per-minute usage.
 You have to be an administrator to view the :guilabel:`Subscription Usage` page for your organization.